nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - AWS Managed Services (AMS) (provides infrastructure operations management and full life cycle services to support it)
 - AWS Support (general support services and support plans to align infrastructure with best practices) **Developer Tool Services**
-Tools and resources that allow IT to rapidly develop and test applications to AWS or on-premises environment
+Tools and resources that allow IT to rapidly develop and test applications to AWS or on-prem environment
 - AWS AppConfig
 - AWS Cloud9
 - AWS CloudShell